The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Observations and MIRI BFE impact on science

-To mitigate the impact of the MIRI BFE, the \textit{JWST} pipeline flags the pixels that reach the saturation limit and then flags the frames of all surrounding pixels past the frame where the bright pixels saturate.
+To mitigate the impact of the MIRI BFE, the \textit{JWST} pipeline flags the pixels that reach the saturation limit and then flags the frames of all surrounding pixels past the frame where the bright pixels saturate \citep{morrison23}.
 These flagged frames are then not used in the slope determination of the surrounding pixels.
 In the case of Fig.~\ref{fig:bfe_signature_imager}, the ramp of pixel X=572 saturates first at group number 56, hence for the ramps of pixels X=571 and X=573 only the part of the ramp up to frame number 56 is used to fit the slope.
-Performing the same exercise as for Fig.~\ref{fig:bfe_miri_imager_impact}, even with this mitigation strategy, the MIRI BFE still broadens the PSF by a factor of $\sim$10~\% and the integrated photometry varies by $\sim$0.5~\%.
+Performing the same exercise as for Fig.~\ref{fig:bfe_miri_imager_impact}, even with this mitigation strategy, the MIRI BFE still broadens the PSF by a factor of $\sim$10~\%.
+Furthermore, this mitigation strategy results in omitting usable frames from the slope fitting.
+Doing so necessarily results in a reduction of the final signal-to-noise ratio (S/N) due to having fewer samples in the ramps to fit.